 2. Relational Effects:

-• Trust Issues: Perhaps the most pronounced effect of betrayal is the difficulty in trusting others again.
-This isn’t limited to the betrayer but can extend to other relationships as well, both personal and professional.
+- Trust Issues: Perhaps the most pronounced effect is the difficulty in trusting others again, extending beyond the betrayer to other relationships.

-• Avoidance: Some individuals may avoid forming new relationships or deepening existing ones out of fear of experiencing betrayal again.
+- Avoidance: Some individuals may avoid forming new relationships or deepening existing ones.

-• Intimacy Issues: Betrayal, especially in intimate relationships, can lead to difficulties in forming close, intimate connections with others in the future.
+- Intimacy Issues: Betrayal, especially in intimate relationships, can lead to difficulties in forming close connections with others in the future.

 3. Physical Effects:

-• Changes in Appetite: Some people might eat more as a way of coping, while others might lose their appetite.
+- Changes in Appetite: Some might overeat as a coping mechanism, while others may lose their appetite.

-• Chronic Stress: This can manifest as headaches, muscle tension, or even gastrointestinal problems.
+- Chronic Stress: This can manifest as headaches, muscle tension, or gastrointestinal problems.

 4. Cognitive Effects: